 For hospice services and for services that are covered by Medicare Part A or B and are related to your terminal prognosis: Original Medicare (rather than our plan) will pay for your hospice services and any Part A and Part B services related to your terminal prognosis.
-While you are in the hospice program, your hospice provider will bill
+While you are in the hospice program, your hospice provider will bill Original Medicare for the services that Original Medicare pays for.

-Services that are covered for you What you must pay when you get these services Original Medicare for the services that Original Medicare pays for.
-For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non- emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network: • If you obtain the covered services from a network provider, you only pay the plan cost sharing amount for in-network services • If you obtain the covered services from an out-of- network provider, you pay the plan cost sharing for out- of-network services For services that are covered by Blue Medicare Advantage Spira Care but are not covered by Medicare Part A or B: Blue Medicare Advantage Spira Care will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
+For services that are covered by Medicare Part A or B and are not related to your terminal prognosis: If you need non-emergency, non-urgently needed services that are covered under Medicare Part A or B and that are not related to your terminal prognosis, your cost for these services depends on whether you use a provider in our plan's network:

+When you enroll in a Medicarecertified hospice program, your hospice services and your Part A and Part B services related to your terminal prognosis are paid for by Original Medicare, not Blue Secure.

+Your cost for Medicare-covered Hospice Consultation services will vary depending on the provider and whether you receive the service in an Outpatient or Inpatient place of care.
+Please reference the applicable service for the appropriate cost share.

+- If you obtain the covered services from a network provider, you only pay the plan cost sharing amount for in-network services - If you obtain the covered services from an out-ofnetwork provider, you pay the plan cost sharing for outof-network services

+For services that are covered by Blue Secure but are not covered by Medicare Part A or B: Blue Secure will continue to cover plan-covered services that are not covered under Part A or B whether or not they are related to your terminal prognosis.
 You pay your plan cost sharing amount for these services.

-For drugs that may be covered by the plan's Part D benefit : Drugs are never covered by both hospice and our plan at the same time.
-For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice) .
+For drugs that may be covered by the plan's Part D benefit: Drugs are never covered by both hospice and our plan at the same time.
+For more information, please see Chapter 5, Section 9.4 (What if you're in Medicarecertified hospice).

 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.

 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.

+Ummunizations

-Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
+Covered Medicare Part B services include:

+- Pneumonia vaccine - Flu shots, each flu season in the fall and winter, with additional flu shots if medically necessary - Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B - COVID-19 vaccine - Other vaccines if you are at risk and they meet Medicare Part B coverage rules

-Services that are covered for you What you must pay when you get these services Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+We also cover some vaccines under our Part D prescription drug benefit.